Getting Started With Artificial Lights for Food Photography

 For my speed light example, I set my camera at an angle using my Manfrotto tripod and my 105mm 2.8 lens and shot tethered to my computer.

-My speed light is positioned closely behind the glasses for a backlit look.
-I also used a small 16″ soft box to create a more direct light/harsh shadow look.
+The speed light is positioned closely behind the glasses for a backlit look.
+I also used a small 16″ soft box to create a more direct light with stronger shadows.
 The power of the light is set at 1/2 power (almost the strongest power setting for this speed light).
-You can see the final image below.

 Equipment for Speed Lights